pablogolo/constraints/TNT_scripts/README.md

 At the end, it writes to "tnt-vs-itself.csv" the comma-separated values for the times used for each run.
 Columns are: number of times a group is marked for removal, time for constraints as tree-constraints, time for constraints as group membership variables.

+TAXALFA

+This script either creates a dataset with taxa alphabetically named (as many characters as first arg, as many taxta as the second), or renames the taxa in an existing dataset alphabetically (if using two asterisks as args).
+Some of the other scripts use this, so you need to download it to your computer for using the other scripts.